mwender/tka-extras/readme.txt

  * @param      array  $atts {
  *   @type  string  $orderby    The column we are ordering by.
 Defaults to "menu_order".
  *   @type  string  $sort       How we are ordering the results.
 Defaults to ASC.
- *   @type  string  $parent     The page of the child pages we want to list.
+ *   @type  string  $parent     The post_title of the parent page whose child pages we want to list.
 Defaults to `null`.
  * }
  *
  * @return     string  HTML for the subpage list.